RicardoMarques21/devops-24-25-1241923/README.md

 }
 ```

-To run the backup task, execute:
+To run the backup task, executed:
 ```bash
 ./gradlew backupSources
 ```